yellowbean/cloanda/README.md

 ...

-### Any Other Sections
-### That You Think
-### Might be Useful

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Xiaoyu

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License either version 1.0 or any later version.